Environmental Education Grants

 Length and Time Phasing of Assistance

-One or two year project periods are possible in this program, depending upon the nature and complexity of the project.
+One or two years, or any time period between one and two years, are possible project periods for this program.
 Activities must be completed within the time frame of the budget period agreed upon at the time of the award.
 Two or more concurrent grants to the same organization for the same project are not allowed in this program.
 Grants are usually fully (rather than incrementally) funded.
 This determination is made by the EPA.
-Funding is provided to the grantee, as needed, from an account established at the start of the project period.
+Funding is provided to the grantee, as needed, from an account established at the start of the project period in accordance with the terms and conditions of the assistance agreement.

 Who do I contact about this opportunity?